 You might think paying attention to your feet is unnecessary.
 But when you recognize how everything in your body is connected, you’ll see how what you do with your feet or ankles can hurt your hips.

 7. Don’t Drive Until Your Doctor Says You Can

 Everything mentioned on this list has to do with keeping your body in a safe alignment to increase your chances of a speedy, safe recovery.

 It can be challenging to remain mindful of these things and keep your attention on the road while driving.
 Maybe you’re prone to twisting your foot out when you hit the gas.
-Maybe your car is structured so that your knees are higher than 90 degrees(opens in a new tab).
+Maybe your car is structured so that your knees are (opens in a new tab).
 Regardless of your driving habits or car design, there are more risks than benefits to driving right after a hip replacement.
 Wait until your provider gives you the green light for your safety.

 8. Don’t Rush Your Healing Process!

 Your hip health journey doesn’t end after a replacement.
 Your recovery and rehabilitation are crucial to your surgery’s success and getting you back to living the life you want.